mvdwetering/yamaha_ynca/README.md

 * Volume control and mute
 * Source selection
 * Soundmode selection
-* Show metadata like artist, album, song (depends on source)
+* Control playback state (depends on source)
-* Control playback (depends on source)
+* Provide metadata like artist, album, song (depends on source)
-* Activate scenes
+* Activate scenes (like the buttons on the front)
 * [Presets](#presets)
 * Send [remote control commands](#remote-control)
 * Several controllable settings (if supported by receiver):